-As your company grows, the number and complexity of transactions may also begin to increase.
+As your company grows, the number and complexity of transactions may also increase.
 This is typically when most companies need a financial controller.
-While bookkeepers generally handle the day-to-day processing of transactions, financial controllers are typically brought into growing, more complex companies, to oversee the bookkeepers and to provide financial reporting and other key performance indicators (KPIs) of how the business is performing.
+While bookkeepers generally handle the day-to-day processing of transactions, financial controllers are usually brought into growing, more complex companies to oversee the bookkeepers and to provide financial reporting and other key performance indicators (KPIs) of how the business is performing.

-Some of the key information financial controllers will provide to business owners include:
+Some of the vital information financial controllers will provide to business owners include:

 - The financial condition (health) of your business